TheProjecter/python-stdnet/trunk/README.rst

 otherwise from the package directory::

 	python runtests.py

 Default settings
 =========================
-StdNet comes with few default settings.
-To run tests with the above commands assume your Redis_ server is running on the same machine.
-If this is not the case, you need to setup a	script file along these lines::
+Running tests with the above commands assumes your Redis_ server is running on the same machine.

+StdNet comes with two default settings.

+	>>> from stdnet.conf import settings
+	>>> settings.__dict__
+	{'DEFAULT_BACKEND': 'redis://127.0.0.1:6379/?db=7', 'DEFAULT_KEYPREFIX': 'stdnet'}

+If your redis server runs on a different machine, you need to setup a	script file along these lines::

 	if __name__ == '__main__':